Mike Santana

-Mark Sanchez (born February 4, 1991), known by the ring name Mike Santana or simply Santana, is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA).
-He also makes appearances for partner promotion WWE on their NXT brand.
+Mark Sanchez (born February 4, 1991), better known by his ring name Mike Santana, is an American professional wrestler.
+He is signed to WWE, where he performs on the NXT brand under the ring name Cruz Montana.

 In 2012, Sanchez, then known as Mike Draztik, formed a tag team with Angel Ortiz, known as EYFBO and worked on the American independent scene for several years.
 They won titles such as the AAW Tag Team Championship, CZW World Tag Team Championship and the HOG Tag Team Championship.
-In 2017, Draztik and Ortiz were hired by TNA, then known as Impact Wrestling, and they changed their names to Santana and Ortiz respectively.
-They joined Konnan as the members of the Latin American Xchange (LAX) and won the Impact World Tag Team Championship four times, holding the record for most combined days as champions, with 662 days and, at one point, the record as the longest reign with 261 days.
+In 2017, Draztik and Ortiz were hired by TNA, then known as Impact Wrestling, and changed their names to Santana and Ortiz respectively.
+They joined Konnan as the members of Latin American Xchange (LAX) and won the Impact World Tag Team Championship four times, holding the record for most combined days as champions, with 662 days and, at one point, the record as the longest reign with 261 days.
 They also won GFW Tag Team Championship and unified the title with the Impact Tag Team Championship.
 Santana and Ortiz left the promotion in 2019 and, soon after, joined the newly created All Elite Wrestling, where they joined Chris Jericho's stable The Inner Circle.
 After Jericho and Jake Hager turned on them, Santana and Ortiz teamed up with Eddie Kingston.
-Santana left AEW in 2024 and returned to TNA.
+Santana changed his to name Mike Santana and left AEW in March 2024.
+In April 2024, he returned to Total Nonstop Action Wrestling (TNA), where he became a two-time TNA World Champion.
+He departed TNA once again in July 2026 and signed with WWE that same month as Cruz Montana.